Note

 • rotate: Coordinate rotation, see Constants, default -1 (use device default).

-• Other parameters (e.g. type, slave_addr) are deprecated.
+• Other parameters are deprecated.

-TOUCH_INFO Object Attributes#
+TOUCH_INFO Object Properties#

 • event: Event code, see Constants